 Celebrate Australia Day in the country’s capital city by taking your family and friends for a fun day out at Patrick White Lawns.
 Play a game of cricket, watch performances from local acts, get your face painted, and enjoy a range of activities like jumping castles and giant slides.
 To help keep your energy up before the big fireworks spectacular, there are a number of local food trucks on site.
 Otherwise, you can always pack a few Aussie favourites like lamingtons, vegemite scrolls and ANZAC biscuits.
 Canberra is also host to big events like Anzac Day, the National Multicultural Festival, Floriade, Summernats, Skyfire and the National Folk Festival.

-Photo Credits: Pikoso.kz/shuttestock.com, Werayuth Tes/shutterstock.com, Joel Everard/shutterstock.com, Pok Leh/shutterstock.com, Neale Cousland/shutterstock.com, Darren Tierney/shutterstock.com, John Carnemolla/shutterstock.com, amophoto_au/shutterstock.com, Martin Valigursky/shutterstock.com, jejim/shutterstock.com, Taras Vyshnya/shutterstock.com
+Photo Credits: Pikoso.kz/shuttestock.com, Werayuth Tes/shutterstock.com, Joel Everard/shutterstock.com, Pok Leh/shutterstock.com, Neale Cousland/shutterstock.com, Darren Tierney/shutterstock.com, John Carnemolla/shutterstock.com, amophoto_au/shutterstock.com, Martin Valigursky/shutterstock.com, jejim/shutterstock.com, Taras Vyshnya/shutterstock.com, Daniela Constantinescu/shutterstock.com, Darren Tierney/shutterstock.com, Andrey Bayda/shutterstock.com, Andrew Atkinson/shuttestock.com

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have visited another Australian major city for a holiday or break (at least 2 nights) in the last year – in this case, 1,531 people.
+Canstar Blue surveyed more than 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have visited another Australian major city or region (i.e. Hunter Valley, the Whitsundays, the Kimberley, Red Centre, etc.) for a holiday or break (at least two nights) in the last 2 years – in this case, 2,088 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.